raphlev/react10_project_video_chat/README.md

 Deploy from GIT

-Update Site Name to rlu-gdoc
+Update Site Name to rlu-video-chat

 --> Client running on https://rlu-video-chat.netlify.app/